-Welding electrodes for shielded metal arc welding (SMAW) or manual metal arc welding (MMA), as they are known, consist of a core wire covered with what is called flux coating.
+Welding electrodes for shielded metal arc welding (SMAW) or stick welding, as they are known, consist of a core wire covered with what is called flux coating.
 The wire is made of low-quality steel, and the properties of the deposited metal are then enhanced by the refining additives included in the flux coating.

 Welding Electrodes Flux Coating

 The flux coating contains metallic and non-metallic components that are added to enhance specific properties of the weld joint.
 The flux coating plays a vital role in arc stabilization, produces shielding gas which protects the welding arc and molten metal from contamination by air, produce slag which protects the weld metal, control hydrogen content, refine weld metal, added necessary alloying elements based on the welding application requirements, and helps in arc ignition.